sitaber/UC-Davis-DSI-DataFest-2018/README.md

  pre-processing => character recognition => formatting into structured data
 ```

-Pre-processing can greatly enhace Tesseracts ability to recognize text from the images, but due to the variety of fonts and layouts of the catalogs, the "out of the box" languages for Tesseract fail to identify many alpha characters and digits accuratley.
-This inhibits the ability to create structed data and is why this approach was chossen.
+Pre-processing can greatly enhace Tesseracts ability to recognize text from the images, but due to the variety of fonts and layouts of the catalogs, the "out of the box" languages for Tesseract fail to identify some characters and many digits accurately.
+This inhibits the ability to create structed data and is why fine-tuning was an angle of attack chosen.

 ### Some Results